SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/fundamentals/functions.md

 The basic built-in data types are:

 * Bool
+* Date
+* DateTime
 * Float
-* Generic
 * Integer
+* Map
 * String

-Also, you can return objects of all the built-in classes, for example DateTime or Company.
+Also, you can return objects of all the built-in classes, for example Company or Generic.